SOFTS-Arabica coffee slides to two-month low, raw sugar eases

 * Dealers said an increasingly bleak global economic outlook had also prompted speculators to reduce a net long position over the past few days.

+* "I see this as mainly a macro driven slide as we see strong outflows across many of the commodity markets," said a U.S.-based coffee trader.

-* The weakness of Brazil's real currency BRL= has tempted exporters to sell dollar-priced coffee by raising returns in local currency terms.
+* The weakness in Brazil's real currency BRL= has tempted exporters to sell dollar-priced coffee by raising returns in local currency terms.

 SUGAR

-* October raw sugar SBc1 fell 1% to 18.67 cents per lb, with speculators increasingly looking to hold short positions against the backdrop of a gloomy economic outlook.
+* October raw sugar SBc1 settled down 0.17 cent, or 0.9%, at 18.69 cents per lb with speculators increasingly looking to hold short positions against the backdrop of a gloomy economic outlook.

 * Dealers noted the cane crush during the second half of June in the key centre-south region of Brazil was slightly lower than expected.